jwds1978/jwds1978.github.io/_posts/2017-04-03-a-guide-to-not-working-on-freelance-exchanges-fiverr-upwork.md

 <p>&nbsp;</p>
-I'm acutely aware however that this is my own personal opinion, based on my own personal experiences and I'm always happy to be challenged, or air another point of view.&nbsp; So, I was delighted to receive a really awesome e-mail from Carol Hampshire, top 5 among 200,000 graphic designers on Upwork&hellip;&nbsp;
+I'm acutely aware however that this is my own personal opinion, based on my own personal experiences and I'm always happy to be challenged, or air another point of view.&nbsp; So, I was delighted to receive a really awesome e-mail from Carol Hampshire; top 5 amongst 200,000 graphic designers on Upwork&hellip;&nbsp;
 Currently, doing great and generating over $10,000 USD per month in revenue.

 <blockquote>